Looking4OffSwitch/word_list/README.md

 A Python implementation of a Word List API server that provides random vocabulary words for the trmnl plugin.

+NOTE: To deploy the server to vercel: https://www.youtube.com/watch?v=LaMVBDbUtMA

 ## Requirements

 - Python 3.7+